Plaslon®: A PFAS-Free Non-Stick Cookware Coating That Lasts

 Durability

-PTFE / Teflon Low (Wears out over time)
+PTFE / Teflon Low (Wears out with regular use)

 Lifespan